 Spectral interpretation of the contamination is very beneficial for the identification of the potential sources and should be included in the report whenever possible.

+Spectra shall be included in the report.

 (informative) Selection criteria for equipment and accessories for performing the infrared analysis of organic contamination

 Infrared spectrometers